 Add the dry ingredients to the wet ingredients and mix until incorporated.

 Fold in the carrots, pecans and raisins just until evenly distributed throughout the batter.

 Pour the batter into the prepared pans.
 Bake on the center oven rack until a toothpick inserted into the center of the cake comes out clean:

 Beat cream cheese and butter together until smooth.
-Add vanilla and beat.
-Beat in sugar, one cup at a time, until frosting has the consistency you desire.
+Mix in vanilla.
+Add powdered sugar, one cup at a time, until the frosting reaches consistency you want.
 You may not need to add all of the sugar.

 Place the bottom layer on a cardboard round on serving plate.
 Scoop about 1/2 cup of the cream cheese frosting onto the bottom cake layer.

 Spread the frosting thinly and evenly over the surface and out to the edge of the cake. repeat with remaining cake layers.